bbneves/Spotify_Playlist_Analysis/README.md

 ## Machine Learning
 ### Data Pre-Processing
 To begin the machine learning aspect of our anaylsis, our group set out to create a Logistic Regression model that would predict whether or not a given song would be popular.
 To do this, we split the data into binary groups based on the song's popularity score that we scraped from the Spotify API.
-Songs with a score of 60 or above were given a '1' score, which represents the popular group.
-Songs with a score below 60 were given a '0' score, which represents the unpopular group.
-We then used a Logistic Regression model to predict whether a song would be popular or unpopular based on the audio features metrics, before moving onto a neural network model.
+Songs with a score of 6 or above were given a '1' score, which represents the popular group.
+Songs with a score below 6 were given a '0' score, which represents the unpopular group.
+We then used both a Logistic Regression model and a nonlinear SVM Classification model to predict whether a song would be popular or unpopular based on the audio features metrics, before moving onto a neural network model. <br><br>
+The features we used to train the models were those we found as most correlated with popularity and/or most correlated with each other.<br>
+This included danceability, energy, loudness, valence, instrumentalness and acousticness.<br><br>
+The Linear Regression model is often a great starting point when working with a dichotomous dependent variable so we chose to start there. <br>
+The accuracy score for our Logistic Regression model was 0.768<br>
+The SVM Classification model maps samples onto a high-dimensional feature space to make linear classification more possible.
+Our model in particular used a polynomial kernel.<br>
+The accuracy score for SVM Classification model was 0.748<br>

 *UPDATE*: By evaluating the popularity in the dataset, we increased the popularity threshold to 66.
 This score reflects the 3rd percentile division of the dataset.
           In order to explore more possibilities, we attempted the use of Deep Learning (More information on it below)